zonika/keys-of-hash-web-0715-public/README.md

 ---
 tags: todo
 languages: ruby
-resources: 1
+resources: 2
 ---

 # Keys Of Hash

 ## Objectives

-Given a hash, return an array with every key from the hash whose value matches the value given as an argument.
+Given a hash, return an array with every key from the hash whose value matches the value(s) given as an argument.

 ## Example